• About

 Jump to Recipe Print Recipe

 This chicken freekeh pilaf recipe is definitely a family favorite.
 It's packed with the flavors of warm, comforting spices and has always been my ultimate childhood comfort meal.
-If you've never tried freekeh, it's super easy to make, with a similar cooking process to white rice, and has many health benefits!!
+If you've never tried freekeh, it's super easy to make, with a similar cooking process to white rice, and it has many health benefits!!

 Middle Eastern freekeh pilaf with shredded chicken and toasted nuts.

-We usually make some salad to go along with this dish, like this Greek Mediterranean quinoa salad with feta, killer fatoush salad with pita chips, and my favorite tabouli with quinoa.
 My dad's favorite freekeh side is cucumbers in yogurt, or khyar b laban, which is the perfect cold, refreshing addition to the dish.
 He just dollops it right on top.

 What is Freekeh?